topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 <br/><br/><br/>

 ## 7.4 PWM
-PWM (Pulse Width Modulation) is used to control devices like LEDs, motors, and buzzers by varying the width of the pulse signal.
-The D3-G board supports PWM through the sysfs interface in Linux.
+Pulse Width Modulation (PWM) is used to control devices like LEDs, motors, and buzzers by varying the width of the pulse signal.
+The TOPST D3-G board supports PWM through the sysfs interface in Linux.

 <br/><br/><br/>

 ### 7.4.1 LED Brightness Control
-This example demonstrates controlling an LED's brightness using PWM on the D3-G board.
+This example demonstrates controlling an LED's brightness using PWM on the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)